 Apple's rules for external displays are inconsistent across the M-series lineup, and most KVM articles muddle this.
 Here's the actual mapping per Apple's external-display documentation:

 The takeaway: if you have an M1 or M2 base chip, no native KVM can give you two extended displays.
 You need DisplayLink (the Anker Prime DL7400 path) or a chip upgrade.
-If you have an M3 Pro / M3 Max / M4 / any Pro or Max chip, you can drive two extended displays through either of the dual-display AV Access KVMs in this guide without DisplayLink.
+M3 base MacBooks are conditional because Apple's native two-display mode requires the laptop lid closed.
+If you have an M4 / M5 base MacBook or a Pro / Max chip with native dual-display support, you can drive two extended displays through either of the dual-display AV Access KVMs in this guide without DisplayLink.

 This isn't a KVM limitation.
 It's an Apple Silicon limitation.
 The KVM just respects the chip's capabilities.